Precious Lara Quigaman

-Precious Lara San Agustin Quigaman-Alcaraz, (/tl/; born January 3, 1983) is a Filipino actress and beauty queen who won Miss International 2005, in Tokyo, Japan.
+Precious Lara San Agustin Quigaman-Alcaraz, (/tl/; born January 3, 1983) is a Filipino beauty pageant titleholder who won Miss International 2005, in Tokyo, Japan.

+Pageantry

+Quigaman won Miss International 2005, in Tokyo, Japan.
 She is the fourth Filipino to have won the pageant, after Gemma Cruz in 1964, Aurora Pijuan in 1970, and Melanie Marquez in 1979.
 Prior to winning Miss International, Quigaman competed in Binibining Pilipinas twice, in 2001 and 2005, where she won the title of Binibining Pilipinas International.

 Biography

 Precious Lara San Agustin Quigaman was born on January 3, 1983, is the eldest of four children of Nelson Quigaman and Princesita San Agustin.
-She grew up in Biñan, Laguna, and eventually Bahrain, where her father worked.
+She grew up in Biñan, Laguna, and eventually moved to Bahrain, where her father worked.
 After five years, she returned to Biñan and completed high school at La Consolacion College.
 Before moving to Bahrain, she studied for a semester at the University of Santo Tomas in Manila.
 In England, she attended South Gloucestershire and Stroud College, where she studied media production and communication.
 She later studied in Canada, where she graduated with a diploma in early childhood education in 2025.

 Quigaman married Marco Alcaraz in a civil ceremony on January 1, 2011, in Vancouver, Canada, and a Christian ceremony on July 8, 2012, in Tagaytay.
 Since January 2025, they have been residing in Canada with their three children, where Quigaman works as a preschool teacher.

 Quigaman is a born-again Christian and drew negative reactions after several of her Instagram posts were taken to oppose Pope Francis visiting the Philippines in 2015.